Why schemes like RSPCA Assured are welfare washing a hopeless existence for farmed animals

 This isn’t the first advert of this kind.
 In one 2020 campaign, people were reassured about buying their Christmas turkey by an ad showing RSPCA Assured turkeys strolling through magical, fairy light-draped woods, while a 2022 ad for Pancake Day suggested that RSPCA Assured egg-laying hens live on sprawling, serene farmland.

-These images starkly contrast with the suffering documented by Animal Rising’s investigations on RSPCA Assured farms.
+These images starkly contrast with the suffering documented by Animal Rising’s investigations on over forty RSPCA Assured farms.

 The welfarewashing.org campaign seeks to expose the lie being sold to consumers: that farmed animals can live with dignity and respect within systems designed for profit, not compassion.